finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

 #### TransferTransactionDetails
 - ***transactionId***: Represents this single financial transaction (operation).
-- ***lifecycleTransactionId***: Represents the overarching transaction, across all phases of it's lifecycle (e.g. authorization, settlement, reversal, ...).
+- ***lifecycleTransactionId***: Represents the overarching transaction, across all phases of its lifecycle (e.g. authorization, settlement, reversal, ...).
 - ***status***: Status of the transfer.
 See [TransferStatus](#transferstatus-enum) enumeration for details on possible statuses.
 - ***customerRole***: The role played by our customer in this transaction.
 See [CustomerRole](#customerole-enum) for details on possible roles.
 - ***transferType***: The type of transfer for this transaction.
 See [TransferType](#transfertype-enum) for details on possible types.